 How To Clean Mortar Mess Off Bricks?
 Nothing is better than the look of newly-built brickwork.
 Then, on those beautiful brick surfaces, you catch sight of dirt, efflorescence, and dried excess mortar left behind by the construction.
 That’s why the post-construction clean-up is of the utmost importance to make your neighbors green with envy with your forever-looking-new home.
 You may be thinking of How to clean cement off bricks?
 However, you can not spend all day using a small knife going to every corner of the home and garden to remove cement stains.
 Cement removal work will be extremely simple and safe for the floor if you know the following tips below!
 Read on!

-For a long time, clay brick has been one of the “must-have” materials in construction, used for building walls and paving surfaces for driveways, roads and patios.
-Brick is the most popular choice for home’s exterior according to a research by National Association of Home Builders.
+For a long time, clay brick has been one of the “must-have” materials in construction, used for building walls and paving surfaces for driveways, roads, and patios.
+Brick is the most popular choice for a home’s exterior according to research by the National Association of Home Builders.
 There are up 34% of the correspondents who are willing to pay more to get a brick siding while 21% would go for vinyl siding and less than 15% of them like stone and stucco.

 - Broom sweep